 Alternatively, book onto one of the many day trips to Windsor Castle that include entry to the castle plus stops at other attractions and towns, including Stonehenge, Bath, Oxford, Lacock, Salisbury and Hampton Court Palace.

 If you’re short on time, join an afternoon coach tour from London to Windsor Castle, giving you enough time to look around before returning in the evening.
+You can even combine London's two iconic royal residences on a Buckingham Palace and Windsor Castle Tour.

 Where is Windsor Castle?